zwiebert/tronferno-mcu/README.md

 * try to send commands from serial port terminal or TCP termminal.
-RF Transmitter 443Mhz should be connected.
+RF Transmitter 443Mhz should be connected:

      send g=1 m=1 c=down;    (would close the shutter number 1 in group 1